 Info settings from the project navigator Xcode doesn’t update the settings on the

 Info tab for the target to reflect the changes I made.
 I need to close and reopen the project for it to update.
-Hopefully, that’s a beta bug that will get fixed before final release (FB9397345).
+This still happens in Xcode 14 (FB9397345).

 To add to the confusion there are also some

 Info.plist settings that only show up in the build settings for the target.
 These are mostly settings you change using the

 General tab for the target such as the supported orientations and launch screen:

 You can change these settings in the General tab, the Info tab or in the build settings (but they don’t show up in the

 Info.plist file you see in the project navigator).